 The Company, from time to time, in the normal course of business, indemnifies certain vendors with whom it enters into contractual relationships.
-The Company has agreed to hold the other party harmless against third-party claims in connection with the Company's future products.
+The Company has agreed to hold the other party harmless against third-party claims in connection with the Company's products.
 The Company also indemnifies certain customers against third party claims related to certain intellectual property matters.
-It is not possible to determine the maximum potential amount of liability under these indemnification obligations due to the limited history of prior indemnification claims and the unique facts and circumstances that are likely to be involved in each particular claim.
-The Company has not made payments under these obligations and no liabilities have been recorded for these obligations on the condensed consolidated balance sheets as of July 31, 2014 and January 31, 2014, respectively.
+It is not possible to determine the maximum potential amount of liability under these indemnification obligations due to the unique facts and circumstances that are likely to be involved in each particular claim.
+The Company has not made payments under these obligations and no liabilities have been recorded for these obligations on the condensed consolidated balance sheets as of April 30, 2015 and January 31, 2015, respectively.